Storm Updates: Imelda Drenches Texas As Humberto Menaces Bermuda

 Far to the east in the open Atlantic, Tropical Storm Jerry is predicted to become a hurricane Thursday night, the NHC says.
 Jerry would then approach the northern Leeward Islands sometime Friday — but forecasters say it's too early to tell if any islands might face dangerous conditions.
 The storm's current five-day cone predicts it will stay on a track to the north of Antigua and Barbuda.

 As of 11 a.m.
 ET Wednesday, Jerry's maximum sustained winds had risen to nearly 50 mph.
-The NHC forecast predicts its winds will remain at the Category 1 level over the next five days.
+The NHC forecast predicts that the storm's winds will remain at the Category 1 level over the next five days.

 In the Pacific Ocean, the NHC is monitoring Tropical Storm Lorena — which it predicts will become a hurricane as it nears the coast of southwestern Mexico late Wednesday and overnight.
 Mexican authorities have issued a hurricane warning for coastal areas from Punta San Telmo to Cabo Corrientes.